tunmsk/nextgen-facebook/readme.txt

 * **Twitter**
 * **WhatsApp** (for Mobile Devices)

 The Facebook, Google+ and Twitter social share buttons support *multiple languages*.
-A default language can be chosen in the NGFB settings, and the [Pro version](https://surniaulula.com/extend/plugins/nextgen-facebook/) switches the social share button language with the webpage language / WordPress locale.
-NGFB can also include hashtags from WordPress and NextGEN Gallery tag names in the Facebook / Open Graph / Pinterest Rich Pin descriptions, Tweet text, and other social captions.
+A default language can be chosen in the NextGEN Facebook settings, and the [Pro version](https://surniaulula.com/extend/plugins/nextgen-facebook/) switches the social share button language with the webpage language / WordPress locale.
+NextGEN Facebook can also include hashtags from WordPress and NextGEN Gallery tag names in the Facebook / Open Graph / Pinterest Rich Pin descriptions, Tweet text, and other social captions.

 <img class="readme-example landscape" src="https://surniaulula.github.io/nextgen-facebook/images/social/google-social-profiles-search-results.png">

 = Social Profiles for Google Search =

-NextGEN Facebook (NGFB) includes support for <a href="https://developers.google.com/structured-data/customize/social-profiles">author (Person) and publisher (Organization) social profiles</a>, <a href="https://developers.google.com/structured-data/customize/logos">publisher (Organization) logo</a>, and <a href="https://developers.google.com/structured-data/site-name">WebSite site name</a> in Schema JSON-LD format for Google Search and their <em>Knowledge Graph</em>.
+NextGEN Facebook includes support for <a href="https://developers.google.com/structured-data/customize/social-profiles">author (Person) and publisher (Organization) social profiles</a>, <a href="https://developers.google.com/structured-data/customize/logos">publisher (Organization) logo</a>, and <a href="https://developers.google.com/structured-data/site-name">WebSite site name</a> in Schema JSON-LD format for Google Search and their <em>Knowledge Graph</em>.

 = User Profile Social Contacts =

-NextGEN Facebook (NGFB) Pro allows you to customize the field names, label, and add / remove the following contacts on user profile pages and [Co-Authors Plus](https://wordpress.org/plugins/co-authors-plus/) guest author profiles:
+NextGEN Facebook Pro allows you to customize the field names, label, and add / remove the following contacts on user profile pages and [Co-Authors Plus](https://wordpress.org/plugins/co-authors-plus/) guest author profiles:

 * AIM
 * Facebook URL